awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-certificates.md

 **To add a certificate to the certificate list using the AWS CLI**
 Use the [add\-listener\-certificates](https://docs.aws.amazon.com/cli/latest/reference/elbv2/add-listener-certificates.html) command\.

-## Remove Certificates from the Certificate List<a name="remove-certificates"></a>
+## Remove certificates from the certificate list<a name="remove-certificates"></a>

 You can remove certificates from the certificate list for an HTTPS listener using the following procedure\.
-To remove the default certificate for an HTTPS listener, see [Replace the Default Certificate](#replace-default-certificate)\.
+To remove the default certificate for an HTTPS listener, see [Replace the default certificate](#replace-default-certificate)\.

 **To remove certificates from the certificate list using the console**